IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 The color palette is set in the `Bootstrap CSS <http://getbootstrap.com/css/#less-variables-colors>`_.
 There were some additions and some changes here and there.

-Semantic include various colors assigned to meaningful contextual values.
-Convey meaning through color with a handful of emphasis utility classes.
+Semantic colors include various colors assigned to meaningful contextual values.
+We convey meaning through color with a handful of emphasis utility classes.
 These may also be applied to links and will darken on hover just like our default link styles.

 Primary/Brand
 -------------